paddytobias/research-software-management/PITCHME.md

 - BitBucket
 - SourceForge

----

-## Software management: How?
++++

 ```
-if *coding by yourself*:
+if <<coding by/for yourself>>:
     then ...
 ```
 +++

 ### Writing your code
 - If adapting code from someone else, don't!
-Write you're own and copy/paste the chunks you want
+Write you're own and copy/paste the chunks you want |
 - Have a plan for your code before you start writing.
-What do you want it to do?
+What do you want it to do? |
-- Draw your plans... before you write your code
+- Draw your plans... before you write your code |
 - Where to start?
-What are your **inputs** and **outputs**?
+What are your **inputs** and **outputs**? |
-- Comment your code
+- Add comments to your code |

 Note:
 * there are formal design architecutres you can follow (e.g., Unified Modeling Language), but you don't have to use/learn these.
 Just come up with a conceptual way to explain what you what your program.